Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Storage/Backup/backup-process-for-tenants-using-velero.md

 - The name of the backup specified in the tenant order
 - Which namespace(s) you want to back up
-- Which schedule the backup is taken from
+- Which day you want to restore a backup from

 #### Disable ArgoCD Self-Healing

+!!!
+Info
+    This is not necessary in a DR-situation as we will apply GitOps after restore is complete.

 Disable self-healing in ArgoCD to prevent it from recreating resources from GitOps.
 This can be done by setting selfHeal to false in the tenant order.